USDA Zone 10: True Tropical Gardening

 Jasmine perfumes summer evenings like nothing else.
 Star jasmine (Trachelospermum) covers fences with white starflowers in southern gardens.
 Common jasmine needs warmer zones.
 Both reward you with fragrance that carries across a yard.

-☀ Full sun to part shade 💧 Moderate
+Full sun to part shade Moderate - Oregano Origanum vulgare

 Oregano is the backbone of pizza, pasta, and Mediterranean cooking.
 Greek oregano has the strongest flavor — hot, dry conditions intensify the essential oils.
 Also serves as a tough low-water groundcover.

-Upload a photo of your yard and Arden will generate garden designs tuned to Zone 10 — plants that will thrive in your climate, styled for your space.
+Upload a photo and Arden generates garden designs that survive 30°F to 40°F (-1°C to 4°C) winters — styled for your specific space.

 Frequently Asked Questions